 It’s not that I liked the topic – I liked it because of the similarity with the author in that my dad was the first one of my parents to pass first then my mom started to decline after that happened.

-The other reason is that the book is a series of Facebook posts that the author wrote as her mother traveled along the dementia road.
+Another reason is that the book is a series of Facebook posts that the author wrote as her mother traveled along the dementia road.
 Some people write in journals or diaries.
 Others go to support group meetings.
 Some keep it all bottled up inside.
 Dayna used Facebook as her journal.
+It’s an honest account of what Dayna saw happen to her mother.

 This book provides you support in the dementia journey with your loved one.
 You realize that all of us go through the same type of journey with our dementia person and that offers some comfort.
 Even though my mom’s journey wasn’t exactly the same as the author’s mother’s journey, there were some similarities in what my mom experienced.